princeBritwum/SSIS-ETL/README.md

 # SSIS-ETL

-In this Project I make use of SSIS to Extract Transform and Load Data from a shared folder into a DataWarehouse.
+In this Project I make use of SSIS to Extract Transform and Load Data from a shared folder into an MSSQL and Snowflake DataWarehouse.

 # Bulk Insert Excel to Data Warehouse